LIST: 600+ crimes reported to HPD in past week - NewsBreak

 Larceny is the act of stealing any property or article that is not taken by violence, force or fraud.
 An example of larceny around Oahu would be stealing a bicycle, motor vehicle part or shoplifting.

-According to CrimeMapping the second highest crime reports to HPD have been vandalism with more than 80 reports in the past seven days.
+According to CrimeMapping the second highest crime reports to HPD have been vandalism with close to 100 reports in the past seven days.

 Top reported crimes on Oahu this past week: